jp-x-g/oraclefordeletion/README.md

 -x, --explain                        Display detailed info about what this program does, then exit (incl. a full list of fields it gets from the API).
 ```

-Be aware that this one takes forever to run, as XTools doesn't allow batched requests: typical times on JPxG's computer have taken between 0.5 and 1.3 seconds per query.
+Be aware that this one takes forever to run (up to 30 minutes for a month of AfDs), unless you are running it from a Toolforge account.
+XTools doesn't allow batched requests: typical times on JPxG's computer have taken between 0.5 and 1.3 seconds per query.
 Since AfD log pages can have up to a hundred nominations, and each nomination is two queries, you're going to be here for a while.

 These fields are retrieved for both the article at AfD and the AfD nomination page itself.